launchdarkly-labs/se-react-workshop/README.md

 ## Overview

-This repo contains a sample app for use during SE-led Workshops.
+This repo contains a sample React app for use during SE-led Workshops.

-The Workshop is a guided coding exercise to showcase LaunchDarkly and facilitate learning.
+This Workshop is a guided coding exercise to showcase LaunchDarkly and facilitate learning.
 Attendees will start from a simple app, progressively add new features to it, then release those features using feature flags.

 ## About the app